bbrungardt02/GraceShopper-Remastered/README.md

 ## Description

-GraceShopper-Remastered is an e-commerce web application inspired by the [original GraceShopper project](https://github.com/Mickey-d-s/GraceShopper).
+GraceShopper-Remastered is an e-commerce web application inspired by the [Original GraceShopper Project](https://github.com/Mickey-d-s/GraceShopper).
 This remastered version allows users to place orders and view their order history, while providing admins with the ability to manage inventory.

 As the lead developer, I coordinated a team of four to ensure the successful completion of the project.
 My responsibilities ranged from technical tasks to leadership roles, demonstrating my ability to deliver high-quality solutions.